BrowserSync/browser-sync/CONTRIBUTING.md

 ## <a name="pull"></a> Submitting a Pull Request
 Pull requests should be branched off the main Master branch.
-(There's no guarantee that what lives on the develop branch will ever make it back to master, I do a **lot** of experimentation)
+(There's no guarantee that what lives on the develop branch will ever make it back to master, I do a **lot** of experimentation).

+Note: If your first PR is merged, you'll get write access to all Browsersync repos.

-## <a name="rules"></a> Coding Rules
+## <a name="rules"></a> Coding Advice
-To ensure consistency throughout the source code, keep these rules in mind as you are working:
+To ensure consistency throughout the source code, keep these rules in mind as you are working.

-* All features or bug fixes **must be tested** by one or more [specs](https://github.com/BrowserSync/browser-sync/tree/master/test/specs).
-* Don't be put off by this, I'm more than happy to help you implement tests - so don't be shy!
-I'd much rather spend time helping you to provide tests than risk losing you as a contributor :)
+* If you're not sure how to provide tests for a feature or bug fix, you should still submit it and we'll help you complete the PR in one of the following ways:
+  * we can advise you how to go about it
+  * we can write the test, and then explain them to you.
-* Follow the code style (Builds will fail if you don't, check at any time with `npm test`).
-Also, this project has a [.editorconfig](.editorconfig) file to help with code style; go to [EditorConfig.org](http://editorconfig.org) and download the plugin for your IDE.
+* This project has a [.editorconfig](.editorconfig) file to help with code style; go to [EditorConfig.org](http://editorconfig.org) and download the plugin for your IDE.
 * Don't introduce any extra 3rd party libraries unless you're creating a brand new feature that requires it.
-* Don't fight async!
-Avoid promises or any other similar types of abstraction, Browsersync loves simple callbacks and events.
-* Keep your code simple and readable.
-If I can't tell what it's doing at first glance, it's too complex.
+* Try to keep your code simple and readable.
-* Improve my code.
+* Improve my code!
 Browsersync has a lot of moving parts and I don't pretend to be skilled in any particular area.
 If *you* have particular experience though, then feel free to rip my code apart and tell me a better way to do something - I'll be extremely grateful (as will the growing number of users!).

 ## <a name="thanks"></a> Thank you!
 If you contribute to Browsersync, or any other Open Source project, you're awesome!
 This project has been vastly improved